Cardinals, Zach Ertz agree to three-year extension ahead of 2022 NFL free agency, per report

-Dalton Schultz and David Njoku each obtained the franchise tag forward of 2022 NFL free company, and now one other high tight finish has come off the market earlier than the beginning of the league’s authorized tampering interval.
-Contemporary off his first stint with the Cardinals, Zach Ertz has agreed to signal a three-year extension with Arizona, in response to NFL Media’s Tom Pelissero.
-The veteran’s new deal will preserve him among the many 10 highest-paid tight ends within the NFL, per Pelissero, averaging no less than $10 million per yr.
+Dalton Schultz and David Njoku each obtained the franchise tag forward of 2022 NFL free company, and now one other prime tight finish has come off the market earlier than the beginning of the league’s authorized tampering interval.
+Recent off his first stint with the Cardinals, Zach Ertz has agreed to signal a three-year extension with Arizona, in keeping with NFL Media’s Tom Pelissero.
+The veteran’s new deal will hold him among the many 10 highest-paid tight ends within the NFL, per Pelissero, averaging not less than $10 million per yr.

-Please test the opt-in field to acknowledge that you just wish to subscribe.
+Please test the opt-in field to acknowledge that you simply wish to subscribe.

 Thanks for signing up!